 She has over 7000 hours of teaching and training spanning 10 years in the yoga room.

 After having experienced a near death episode, Cindy views life as a gift and unabashedly lives it with zest, love and quirkiness.

-She has published two books, “Mindful Yoga for Teen Anxiety” and “Mindful Yoga for Adult Anxiety” and is currently working on her third title, “Yoga for Mental Health.”
+She has published three books, “Mindful Yoga for Teen Anxiety,” “Mindful Yoga for Adult Anxiety,” and “Yoga for Mental Health.”

 Cindy travels the country leading these training programs as well as speaking publicly on Mental Health.

 Her university degrees include a Bachelor’s Degree in Leadership and Professional Communications and a Master’s Degree in Leadership and Philosophy from Duquesne University, Pittsburgh, PA.
 Cindy also holds a Certification in Applied Neuroscience for treating Anxiety, Panic, and Worry and is a Clinical Anxiety Treatment Professional.
 Highlights of subject matter taught during her 13 years as an educator include: Ethics, Communications, Feminism, Handling Change, Leadership, Non-Violent Communication, The Meaning of Life, US Minorities, Sociology and Social Deviance.

 Her yoga and mental health certifications include over 1000 hours in disciplines such as:

 Somatic Healing with Peter Levine, Polyvagal Theory with Stephen Porges, and Developmental Trauma with Bessel van der Kolk.